 Rides in hot air balloons - one of our most popular experiences

-Hot air ballooning is one of our long standing best sellers, with wedding anniversaries being by far the most popular occasion to celebrate with a ride.
+Hot air ballooning is one of our long standing best sellers, with wedding anniversaries being by far the most popular occasion to celebrate.
 It seems you love the idea of sending Mum and Dad up in a balloon to mark the day they tied the knot.
 And for the hopelessly romantic, you can even propose in a hot air balloon with our exclusive flights for two.
 Imagine popping the question as you float at 1000ft!

 So what can you expect on your balloon day?
 Well, it's usually a dawn or dusk take off.
-It might be an early morning departure, but it'll most definitely be worth it as you enjoy the sunrise from the air and equally, an evening flight means you can make the most of the sunset.
-And there's a reason why balloons operate early and late in the day - it's because the thermals are more stable at these times.
+That might mean having to get up early in the morning, but it'll most definitely be worth it as you enjoy the sunrise from the air.
+And equally, an evening flight means you can make the most of the sunset.
+And there's a scientific reason why balloons operate early and late in the day too - it's because the thermals are more stable at these times.

-When you arrive on site you can help with the setting up if you like (and most people relish the chance to lend a hand) as you spread out the envelope (that's the proper term for the nylon balloon bit!) ready for inflating with the burners.
+When you arrive on site you can help with the setting up if you like, as most people relish the chance to lend a hand.
+You’ll be spreading out the envelope (that's the proper term for the nylon balloon bit!) ready for inflating with the burners.

 One the most-asked questions is 'is it the hot air that steers the balloon?' - and the simple answer is no, it keeps it afloat, it's the wind that guides you.
 However, wind direction generally changes with altitude, so your skilled pilot will be able to seek out the winds going in the direction they want as you alter your height.